yyumna/climatechange_ai/NeurIPS2019_workshop.md

 All submissions must be through the [submission website](https://cmt3.research.microsoft.com/CCAINeurIPS2019).
 Submissions will be reviewed double-blind; do your best to anonymize your submission, and do not include identifying information for authors in the PDF.
 We encourage, but do not require, use of the [NeurIPS style template](https://neurips.cc/Conferences/2019/PaperInformation/StyleFiles) (please **do not** use the “Accepted” format as it will deanonymize your submission).

+We will be awarding $30K in cloud computing credits, sponsored by Microsoft AI for Earth, as prizes for top submissions.
+Winners will be announced at the workshop.

 Please see the [Tips for Submissions](#tips-for-submissions) and [FAQ](#frequently-asked-questions), and contact <climatechangeai.neurips2019@gmail.com> with questions.

 ### Submission tracks

 There are two tracks for submissions.
 Submissions are limited to 3 pages for the Papers track, and 2 pages for the Proposals track, in PDF format (see examples [here](https://www.climatechange.ai/ICML2019_workshop)).
-An additional page may be used for references only.
+References do not count towards this total.
+Supplementary appendices are allowed but will be read at the discretion of the reviewers.
 All submissions *must* explain why the proposed work has (or could have) positive impacts regarding climate change.

 #### PAPERS track
 *Work that is in progress, published, and/or deployed*